zilexa/Homeserver/docker/README.md

 # STEP 3: Host Server & Docker Configuration Guide

 If you have an understanding of Docker containerization and docker-compose to set it up, realise the following:
-- _Containers, Images and non-persistent Volumes are mostly expendable:_
+- _Containers and Images and **non-persistent** are expendable:_
-  - You can delete them all (basically delete contents of /var/lib/docker), run docker-compose and it will pull all images online, create containers and use your persistent volumes ($HOME/docker/...): the applications should be in the same state as they were before deletion (unless you didn't make the required volumes persistent via compose).
+  - Deletion of a container/image does not delete its config/data.
+  - You can remove them completely, move your persistent volumes ($HOME/docker/...) to a different computer/laptop, run docker-compose and be back online in minutes with your own configuration (= your persistent volumes.
+That is how easy it will be to restore your server or re-create an application when there is an issue!
 - _This makes Docker the most simple, easy and fast way to deploy applications and maintain them._
-  - Updating = pull new image, re-create container.
-Usually 1 command or 2 mouse-clicks.
-Deletion of a container/image does not delete its config/data.
+  - Updating = pull new image & re-create container.
 - _**Check the homepage for [the overview of docker applications](https://github.com/zilexa/Homeserver/blob/master/README.md#overview-of-applications-and-services) included in the compose file.**_

 ***